 Upon first glance, one would probably not recognize that this site is a unique one.
-But enthusiasts of electrical oddities and inventions know the CU/Square Butte Crossing just southeast of Wing, South Dakota, is the only place outside of China where two overhead DC power lines cross.
+But enthusiasts of electrical oddities and inventions know the CU/Square Butte Crossing just southeast of Wing, North Dakota, is the only place outside of China where two overhead DC power lines cross.

 As you can easily see on the pylons, both of these power lines carry only two conductors.
 Normally, power lines hold three or a multiple of three conductors as it’s required of three phase-AC.
 The only other power lines with two conductors are found in areas where single phase-AC is used to provide electricity for railways.